Kali Uchis: 2022–2024: Red Moon in Venus and Orquídeas

 Uchis performing at Madison Square Garden during Tyler, the Creator's Call Me If You Get Lost Tour in 2022.

 On April 21, 2022, Uchis announced on the red carpet of the Latin American Music Awards that she has completed her third and fourth studio albums, with one in Spanish and one in English.
 On August 15, 2022, she shared a snippet of a house-influenced song titled "No Hay Ley" on her social media, which was released as a single on September 2, 2022.

 On January 19, 2023, Uchis released the song "I Wish You Roses", alongside a music video, as the first single for her upcoming album.
-On January 23, 2023, Uchis announced her third studio album Red Moon in Venus, which was released on March 3, 2023, with an accompanying tour featuring special guest Raye.
+On January 23, 2023, Uchis announced her third studio album, Red Moon in Venus, which was released on March 3, 2023, with an accompanying tour featuring special guest Raye.
 The tour began on April 25, 2023, in Austin, Texas and concluded on May 30, 2023, in Phoenix, Arizona.
 On February 15, 2023, Uchis' boyfriend Don Toliver released a collaboration with her titled "4 Me", a single for Toliver's studio album Love Sick.
 On February 24, 2023, Uchis released the song "Moonlight" as the second single for Red Moon in Venus, featuring production credits from Benny Blanco, Cashmere Cat, and Leon Michels.
 Red Moon in Venus was released on March 3, 2023, featuring guest appearances from Omar Apollo, Toliver, and Summer Walker.

 In July 2023, Uchis announced a "new era" for her music, along with a new single titled "Muñekita", with Dominican rapper El Alfa and American rapper JT from City Girls, as the first single for her upcoming album.
 The single was released on August 4, 2023.
 On August 11, 2023 "Mañana Será Bonito (Bichota Season)" album of the Colombian singer Karol G was released on which Uchis collaborated on the song "Me tengo que ir".
 On October 11, 2023, Uchis announced her fourth studio album, titled Orquídeas, which released on January 12, 2024, alongside the album's cover art.
 On October 16, 2023, Uchis announced the second single, titled "Te Mata", for her upcoming fourth album, released on October 20, 2023, alongside the music video.
 On July 31, 2024, Uchis announced a follow up to Orquídeas, titled Orquídeas Parte 2.
 It was released on August 9, 2024.
+On September 17, 2024, Uchis released her self-care line, "homebody by Uchis", which includes beauty products, homegoods, and apparel with a focus on clean ingredients.